about the market

 How can I partner with you?

 Get in touch!
-We are always looking for ways to get more involved in our surrounding community.
-Please start by contacting our Chelsea Doliner at cdoliner@bostonpublicmarket.org
+We are always looking for ways to get more involved with our surrounding community.
+Please start by contacting Chelsea Doliner at cdoliner@bostonpublicmarket.org

-The nonprofit Boston Public Market Association developed and operates the Market.
-Your donations support our mission to create opportunity for the independent farmers, fishers, and food entrepreneurs of New England, and to nourish our community with food experiences.
+The nonprofit Boston Public Market Association develops and operates the Market.
+Your donations support our mission to create opportunity for the independent farmers, fishers, artisans, and food entrepreneurs of New England, and to nourish our community with memorable food experiences.
 Click here to donate.

 Are there any upcoming events?

-Visit our Happenings page to learn more about what’s going on in the Market!
+Visit our Events page to learn more about what’s going on in the Market!